-When you’ve tried the steps above, you may have found that there are certain apps by Apple that don’t give you the option to delete them.
-These are ones that are baked into the iPhone cake as it were, and therefore constitute a part of the operating system itself rather than some bolt-on app.
+When you’ve tried the steps above, you may have found that there are certain apps by Apple that don’t give you the option to delete them – although you can remove them from the Home Screen in iOS 14/15 and iPad OS 15 by following the steps above.
+These apps are baked into the iPhone cake as it were, and therefore constitute a part of the operating system itself rather than some bolt-on app.
 No matter how hard you try, there’s no way to get rid of them.
 They are as follows:

 - App Store

 If you have a recent version of iOS or iPadOS you can hide these away in App Library.
 If you are running an older version of the operating systems our suggestion is that you follow the age-old custom of creating a junk folder and dumping them all in it.